Dbarne/AutomationTest/README.md

 5. Checkout with any details
 6. Validate the total value
 7. Finish and ensure that the order has been completed.

+To run the test ensure you have selected a browser from the maven options and you run project from the runner class.